crotwell/TauP/src/doc/sphinx/source/models.rst

   always check there, see below, but it may be used to change the search order.

-* The last place TauP looks is for a model file specified on the command line.
+* The last place TauP looks is for a tau model file specified on the command line.
   So, if you generate newModel.taup and want to get some times, you can just say:
   ``taup time -mod newModel.taup``